QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Introduction

 In Sec.~\ref{algebra}, we explore how the algebraic consistency conditions, or the bootstrap constraints of 2D CFTs are encoded in the topological boundary condition attached to the 3D bulk, or the state $\ket{\Psi(\mathcal{B})}$, and their fundamental role in the emergence of a 3D bulk.
 These algebraic properties are intrinsically tied to the topological symmetries encoded in the bulk SymTFT.
 These conditions fall into two categories: \begin{itemize}

-\item{\textbf{The no-flux condition and crossing symmetry:} These conditions enable the SymQRG process, facilitating deeper exploration into the bulk and ensuring consistency across scales.
+\item{\textbf{The no-flux condition and crossing symmetry:} These conditions enable the SymQRG process, rendering the block-spin step exact and ensuring consistency across scales.
 They manifest as the Wheeler-DeWitt equation in gravity.}

 \item{\textbf{Gauging/anyon condensation and modular invariance:} These conditions guarantee a modular invariant spectrum for the 2D theory, allowing the 3D bulk to collapse into an intrinsically defined 2D theory.
 This can be understood as specifying a precise quantum measure for the 3D theory, a critical component in achieving a genuine 2D/3D correspondence.} \end{itemize}